arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 With a p-value well over a= 0.05 we failed to reject the null hypothesis.The test group performed approximately the same as the control group.
 In conclusion the users that must call in to cancel are not more likely to produce a higher chargeback rate.

 ## Future Work
-Including, datetime data would provide further context for this statistical analysis.
+Including datetime data would provide further context for this statistical analysis.
 Additionally, more investigation into the the users with multiple transactions could provide profitable insights.
 In hindsight, I also would have like to do an analysis on the proper sample sizes for this kind of test and to determine whether a balanced dataset would be more beneficial.